-Book-Entry-Only
+Book-Entry-Only System:

-System: The Bonds will be initially registered and delivered only to Cede & Co., the nominee of DTC pursuant to the Book-Entry-Only System described herein.
+The Bonds will be initially registered and delivered only to Cede & Co., the nominee of DTC pursuant to the Book-Entry-Only System described herein.
 Beneficial ownership of the Bonds may be acquired in denominations of \$5,000 or integral multiples thereof.
 No physical delivery of the Bonds will be made to the beneficial owners thereof.
 Principal of and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds.
 See "BOOK-ENTRYof acquiring or constructing certain road facilities.
-The proceeds of the Bonds will be used by the District to: (1) redeem the bond anticipation note issued for the developer of the Lakes at Black Oak subdivision; (2) reimburse certain District developers for a portion of the reimbursable road costs, including land costs and developer interest associated with certain sections of the District; and (3) pay costs related to the issuance of the Bonds.
+The proceeds of the Bonds will be used by the District to: redeem two bond anticipation notes; (2) reimburse certain District developers for a portion of the reimbursable road costs, including land costs and developer interest associated with certain sections of the District; (3) fund approximately six months of capitalized interest; and (4) pay costs related to the issuance of the Bonds.
 See "USE OF BOND PROCEEDS."